-My entire protocol for complete nutrition is outlined in my E-book ReStructure: A Completement Formula to ReSet Your Body
+My entire protocol for complete nutrition is outlined in my E-book ReStructure Your Body

 I discuss how the right combination of macronutrients, micronutrients, vitamins, minerals, and mealtime strategies work together synergistically to allow your body’s internal systems to maintain healthy weight and fat levels, balance blood sugar, starve yeast, and leave you feeling energized!